 From January 2013 until the time when he assumed this position, he had been the Head of Astrium Satellites Products, following his time as the CFO and an Executive Committee member at Astrium.
 Prior to these positions, he had served as the CFO of EADS Systems & Defence Electronics.
 Before this, he had held various management functions at DASA Defence and Civil Systems, DASA Missiles and Air Defence Systems and Deutsche Aerospace AG.

 Thomas Müller (born in Munich in 1958) began his career in 1978 in the German Armed Forces, which he left as a captain in 1991.
 He graduated from the University of the German Armed Forces with a degree in Economics and Business Administration.

-Celia Pelaz took over the position as Head of Spectrum Dominance and Airborne Solutions in March 2017.
+Celia Pelaz was appointed to HENSOLDT´s Management Board in July 2021.
+Already in 2017, she took over the position as Head of Spectrum Dominance and Airborne Solutions .
 Prior, she was the Head of Strategic Business Development at HENSOLDT following her position as Head of Transformation and Corporate Functions at Airbus Defence and Space Electronics, which she was appointed to in July 2014.
 Before this, she worked as Head of Portfolio Bid Management for Mission Systems (UAVs and mission critical avionics).

 During her 14 years of service at Airbus, Pelaz also lived in Brazil where she worked as Programme Manager for the "PROAMATEC" security programme, making a major contribution to setting up the company in Brazil.
 Prior to her assignment abroad, she worked in several positions as project, bid and sales manager in the field of defence electronics.